How to Test Your DLP Policy — Free Tool & Complete Guide

 Data Leakage Simulator — HTTP, HTTPS, FTP upload channels showing BLOCKED and ALLOWED results

-PHASE 4 — THE REAL TEST
+STEP 4 — THE REAL TEST

 Evasion Resistance — Where Most DLP Solutions Fail